-When you email your TA or myself, you should expect a response within 24 hours (my response time is usually much less than that).
-You can expect your assignments to be graded within four days of the due date.
+When you email your TA or us (the instructors), you should expect a response within 24 hours.
+You should usually expect your assignments to be graded within four days of the due date.
+Projects 2 and 8b require more manual grading from the TAs, so they may need one additional day.
+Some extra time may also be needed to grade the portfolio project, due to its complexity.